vrajeshtrichy/rk-porfolio-hugo/content/_index.md

 <br>

-Hello, I'm a Data Scientist & GenAI Engineer with a Master's degree in AI and Machine Learning, currently working at [Altimetrik](https://www.altimetrik.com/).
+Hello, I'm a Senior Data Scientist and Generative AI Engineer with a Master's degree in Artificial Intelligence and Machine Learning.
+At [Altimetrik](https://www.altimetrik.com/), I specialize in leveraging cutting-edge AI technologies to solve complex problems and drive innovation.

 <br>